Moana 2: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 58 out of 100, based on 50 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A–" on an A+ to F scale (down from the first's A), while those surveyed by PostTrak gave it an 89% overall positive score, with 64% saying they would "definitely recommend" it.

 Writing for CinemaBlend, Dirk Libbey praised Moana 2 as "a really good movie", but also noted that it was too obvious that the film had been originally written as a much longer television series and then trimmed down for release as a feature film.
 Libbey pointed out that the film introduces viewers to several interesting characters like Matangi, Loto, Kele, and Moni, but fails to explore their backstories: the kind of subplots that would be "exactly where I would start" to cut if asked to condense several television scripts into a film script.

 Radheyan Simonpillai (Globe and Mail) found the music flat and uninspired.
-Alison Willmore (Vulture) argued the film suffers from a lack of tension, part of Disney’s recent trend away from colorful villains in favor of softer, internal conflicts.
+Alison Willmore (Vulture) argued the film suffers from a lack of tension, part of Disney's recent trend away from colorful villains in favor of softer, internal conflicts.
 Owen Gleiberman (Variety) called it "an okay movie" and "efficient enough" to be a holiday hit, though far more product-like than its predecessor.